mariatomy9/WorldCup-Analysis/README.md

 # WorldCup-Analysis

-FIFA WorldCup analysis using machine learning and daa visualisation, on the data uptill FIFA 2014.
+FIFA WorldCup analysis using machine learning and data visualisation, on the data uptill FIFA 2014.